dempe/blog/resources/posts/books-2023.md

 ## *Donnie Brasco* by Joe Pistone

-I listened to this 3 hour audio book (narrated by Joe Pistone, himself) while cracking pecans.
+I listened to this 3 hour audiobook (narrated by Joe Pistone, himself) while cracking pecans.
 He goes into more detail than is portrayed in the movie, but as far as I could tell, the movie was pretty accurate.

 A memorable scene (regrettably not included in the movie) was when Mr. Pistone recounts when he and other mafiosos went to a theme park.
 He tells how they locked arms while sliding down a giant water slide.
 How could you pass up a scene of dangerous mafiosos sliding down a water slide, giggling like school girls?